Carter F. Bales

 Carter Franklin Bales (1938–2019) was an American investor, asset manager, environmentalist, conservationist, philanthropist, and informal public servant.

-Bales co-founded NewWorld Capital Group, LLC, an environmental sector private investment firm, based in New York City and currently serves as the Chairman and Managing Partner.
+Bales co-founded NewWorld Capital Group, LLC, an environmental sector private investment firm, based in New York City.
+Mr. Bales served as the Chairman and Managing Partner.

 Early life and education

 Bales graduated from Princeton University with a BA in Economics in 1960 and earned an MBA from Harvard Business School in 1965.
 He worked as a systems engineer at IBM in the early 1960s and served as Systems Design Chief for the First U.S. Army at Governors Island.

 Consulting career

 Bales joined McKinsey & Company as a management consultant in 1965 and was elected a principal in 1969.
 From 1978 to 1998, he was a Director of McKinsey & Company.
 He founded McKinsey's practices in environmental management, information industries, state and local government, and media and communications, and also led the Firm's information technology practice.
 He served in McKinsey's Board of Directors for seven years and, early in that period, led a project to redefine the Firm's strategy.

 Bales retired from McKinsey in 1998 but continued as an Emeritus Director and Senior Advisor to McKinsey on environmental and sustainability matters for many years.

 Bales played the lead role in developing an approach to "issue mapping" in order to advise New York Mayor Lindsay's Policy Planning Council on cost-effective strategies for addressing complex urban problems.
 Its first application was an analysis of Local Law 14 which addressed the choice of allowing apartment houses to incinerate their refuse vs. the option of compacting refuse or hauling raw refuse by the City's Sanitation Department.
 Bales then played a lead role in forming and staffing an expanded program planning staff and a separate project management staff in City government to help ensure successful analysis and implementation of Mayoral policy decisions.

 Bales, along with P.C.
 Chatterjee, Donald Gogel, and Anupam Puri, developed the concept of a “business system” and competitive cost analysis, which was introduced in a McKinsey Staff Paper and subsequently in several articles in The McKinsey Quarterly.
 A business system consists of the various elements of the system of activities that a company employs to make and deliver products or services to a target market.
 At each stage of the system, the company has a range of choices for performing the activities and balancing the overall system to deliver the product or service most cost-effectively.
 Competitive cost analysis allows a company to benchmark its activities against selected competitors in a target market.